 Overwhelmingly within email subject lines we saw brands opt for percentage discount offers over price discounts, with a huge 86% of brands promoting percentage offers.

 The most common discount percentages were 50%, 30% and 20% accounting for 64% of the offers being promoted.

-Consider before the Black Friday period A/B testing whether your customer base are more receptive to price or percentage discounts and what will work best to pull in your audience.
+Tip: We’d recommend before the Black Friday starts, A/B testing whether your customer base are more receptive to price or percentage discounts and what will work best to pull in your audience.